danma23/suggestgrid-net/API.md

 suggestGridClient.Metadata.DeleteAllUsers();
 ```

-### Post an Item
+### Posts An Item
 > `PostItem(Metadata<string,object> metadata)`

 Posts an item metadata.
-This metadata can be used to filter or to be included in recommendations and similars methods.
+Note that this operation completely overrides previous metadata for the id, if it exists.

 ```csharp